 We recommend using AWS tools like Cloudwatch, RDS recommendations, audit logs, Enhanced Monitoring, Trusted Advisor, and Performance Insights to help you understand your DB usage patterns, identify issues, and fix them.

-When you are ready to integrate the monitoring of your AWS services with the rest of your hybrid cloud environment, try OpsRamp for free and let it bring machine learning and automation alongside dozens of integrations to streamline your end-to-end operations.
+When you are ready to integrate the monitoring of your AWS services with the rest of your hybrid cloud environment, request OpsRamp for free demo and let it bring machine learning and automation alongside dozens of integrations to streamline your end-to-end operations.